Ritbit/SIGHT/README.md

 To reset all groups send a `X`

-There are 10 differens statuses that can be used, staus 0 is hardcoded ro 'off' (no leds lit), the statuses 1-9 can be freely configured with RGB color and blinking/animations.
+There are 10 different statuses that can be used, but status 0 is hardcoded to 'off' (all LEDs off), the statuses 1-9 can be freely configured with RGB color and blinking/animations.

 Set color for a state, eg. set state 2 to orange: send `Cc:2:FF6000`